mislav/hub/README.md

-hub is a command line tool that wraps `git` in order to extend it with extra features and commands that make working with GitHub easier.

 This repository and its issue tracker is **not for reporting problems with GitHub.com** web interface.
 If you have a problem with GitHub itself, please [contact Support](https://github.com/contact).